 There was a “live” wall at the Exhibition Center with moving images and so on which was really cool to watch.

 Finally I reached Darling Harbour.
-There wasn’t a whole lot of people around tonight and many restaurants looked to be almost empty.
+There weren’t a whole lot of people around and many restaurants looked to be almost empty.
 It has a different vibe of a night than it does during the day.
 You can see my day time post over here.

 Finally I reached The Star Casino where I caught a tram back to Central Station.
 The tram was very full.